AP® Physics 1 Study Plan & Tips

 • Keep reminding yourself of how hard you worked!
 Practice positive thinking, such as closing your eyes, taking a deep breath, and thinking, “I can do this!”.
 All your hard work preparing for the exam will pay off.

-You've made it to the end of the AP Physics 1 Study Guide and Materials!
+You’ve made it to the end of the AP Physics 1 Top Study Plan and Tips!
 Following this guide will give you the skills and tools necessary to score a 5 on your AP Physics 1 exam.
 Remember that the best way to prepare for the exam involves discipline, dedication, and exam-style practice problems.
 You can do it!
 Good luck!

 Having trouble answering AP Physics 1 Free Response Questions (FRQs)?
 Check out our expert advice and sample FRQs to help you ace this section of the exam!